stepci/awesome-api-clients/README.md

 - [xh](https://github.com/ducaale/xh) - Friendly and fast tool for sending HTTP requests
 - [curlie](https://github.com/rs/curlie) - The power of curl, the ease of use of httpie
 - [HttpRepl](https://github.com/dotnet/HttpRepl) - Lightweight, cross-platform command-line tool that's supported everywhere .NET Core is supported
+- [ain](https://github.com/jonaslu/ain) - A HTTP API client for the terminal, uses curl, wget or httpie to make the actual calls

 ## Automated Testing